Sport in Turkey

+Sport in Turkey is governed by the Ministry of Youth and Sports, which oversees various sports federations and infrastructure.
+Turkey's participation in international sport competitions has started in the 1924 Olympic Games, continued with notable successes in wrestling, weightlifting, and boxing.
+Domestically, multi-sport clubs like Fenerbahçe S.K., the club which provides the most national athletes, have contributed to the development of various sports disciplines, achieving significant success.
+The focus on women's sports has also intensified, especially with municipality clubs of the big cities.

+Overview

-Among all sport in Turkey, the most popular one is football.
+Among all sports, the most popular one is football.
 Turkey's top teams include Fenerbahçe, Galatasaray and Beşiktaş.
 In 2000, Galatasaray won the UEFA Cup and UEFA Super Cup.
 Two years later, the Turkish national team finished third in the 2002 FIFA World Cup Finals in Japan and South Korea, while in 2008, the national team reached the semi-finals of the UEFA Euro 2008 competition.
-The Atatürk Olympic Stadium in Istanbul hosted the 2005 UEFA Champions League Final, while the Şükrü Saracoğlu Stadium in Istanbul hosted the 2009 UEFA Cup Final.
+The Atatürk Olympic Stadium in Istanbul hosted the 2005 and 2023 UEFA Champions League Final, while the Şükrü Saracoğlu Stadium in Istanbul hosted the 2009 UEFA Cup Final.
+Turkey will host the UEFA Euro 2032 along with Italy.

 Other popular mainstream sports include basketball and volleyball.
 Turkey hosted the Finals of EuroBasket 2001 and the 2010 FIBA World Cup the men's national team finishing second in both events.
 The national team also reached the quarter-finals of the 2006 FIBA World Cup, and 2014 FIBA World Cup.
 At the club level, Anadolu Efes (then known as Efes Pilsen) won the FIBA Korać Cup in 1996, finished second in the FIBA Saporta Cup in 1993, and made it to the Final Four of the EuroLeague in 2000 and 2001 as the first Turkish club in history.
 In the following years, Beşiktaş have come out as the winners of the FIBA EuroChallenge in the 2011–12 season with only a single defeat, all stages of the tournament included.
 Later on, Galatasaray won the EuroCup title in 2016.
 In the following 2016–17 Euroleague season, Fenerbahçe won Europe's highest-tier basketball league, the EuroLeague, as the first Turkish club ever, which was followed by Anadolu Efes in the 2020–21 Euroleague season.
-Turkish basketball players such as Mehmet Okur, Hidayet Türkoğlu and Ersan İlyasova have also been successful in the NBA.
-Active Turkish NBA players include Cedi Osman, Furkan Korkmaz, Enes Kanter, and Ersan Ilyasova.
+Turkey women's national basketball team won the silver medal in the European Championship in 2011 while Fenerbahçe Women's Basketball won their first Euroleague in 2023.
+Turkish basketball players such as Mehmet Okur, Hedo Türkoğlu and Ersan İlyasova have also been successful in the NBA.
+Active Turkish NBA players include Alperen Şengün and Adem Bona.
+Sevgi Uzun plays in WNBA, the first player ever being Nevriye Yılmaz.